 - Itty Bitty Mini Cheeseburgers– Think sliders, but smaller and more festive.
 I think I might like these pretty little cocktail picks more than the mini cheeseburgers themselves, though.
 They’re the cutest ever!

 - Watermelon Fruit Salad– It’s amazing how a star-shaped cookie cutter can transform a fruit salad into something kids love!
+This super simple fruit salad is always a crowd favorite and can serve as a healthy dessert, too!

 - Patriotic Mini Pies– These strawberries and blueberry pies are delicious, festive, and perfectly portioned!
 Plus, you can use the leftover homemade blueberry and strawberry pie filling as a compote over ice cream.
 Yum!